xyflow/react-flow-docs/docs/getting-started/core-concepts.md

 sidebar_position: 3
 ---

-This is a basic example of how you can setup a flow.
+In the following part we will introduce you to the core concepts of React Flow and explain how to create an interactive flow.
 A flow consists of nodes and edges (or just nodes).
 You can pass arrays of `nodes` and `edges` as props to the ReactFlow component.
 Hereby all node and edge ids need to be unique.
 A node needs a position and a label and an edge needs a source (node id) and a target (node id).
 You can read more about the options in the [Node options](/docs/api/nodes#options) and [Edge options](/docs/api/edges#options) sections.

 ### Controlled or Uncontrolled